-- 9 Now the young lady pleased him and found favor with him.
-So he quickly provided her with her cosmetics and food, gave her seven choice maids from the king's palace and transferred her and her maids to the best place in the harem. - 10 Esther did not make known her people or her kindred, for Mordecai had instructed her that she should not make them known. - 11 Every day Mordecai walked back and forth in front of the court of the harem to learn how Esther was and how she fared. - Now when the turn of each young lady came to go in to King Ahasuerus, after the end of her twelve months under the regulations for the women-for the days of their beautification were completed as follows: six months with oil of myrrh and six months with spices and the cosmetics for women- - the young lady would go in to the king in this way: anything that she desired was given her to take with her from the harem to the king's palace. - In the evening she would go in and in the morning she would return to the second harem, to the custody of Shaashgaz, the king's eunuch who was in charge of the concubines.
-She would not again go in to the king unless the king delighted in her and she was summoned by name. - Now when the turn of Esther, the daughter of Abihail the uncle of Mordecai who had taken her as his daughter, came to go in to the king, she did not request anything except what Hegai, the king's eunuch who was in charge of the women, advised.
-And Esther found favor in the eyes of all who saw her. - 16 So Esther was taken to King Ahasuerus to his royal palace in the tenth month which is the month Tebeth, in the seventh year of his reign. - 17 The king loved Esther more than all the women, and she found favor and kindness with him more than all the virgins, so that he set the royal crown on her head and made her queen instead of Vashti.
+- 9 And the young woman pleased him and won his favor.
+And he quickly provided her with her cosmetics and her portion of food, and with seven chosen young women from the king's palace, and advanced her and her young women to the best place in the harem. - 10 Esther had not made known her people or kindred, for Mordecai had commanded her not to make it known. - And every day Mordecai walked in front of the court of the harem to learn how Esther was and what was happening to her. - Now when the turn came for each young woman to go in to King Ahasuerus, after being twelve months under the regulations for the women, since this was the regular period of their beautifying, six months with oil of myrrh and six months with spices and ointments for women- - when the young woman went in to the king in this way, she was given whatever she desired to take with her from the harem to the king's palace. - In the evening she would go in, and in the morning she would return to the second harem in custody of Shaashgaz, the king's eunuch, who was in charge of the concubines.
+She would not go in to the king again, unless the king delighted in her and she was summoned by name. - When the turn came for Esther the daughter of Abihail the uncle of Mordecai, who had taken her as his own daughter, to go in to the king, she asked for nothing except what Hegai the king's eunuch, who had charge of the women, advised.
+Now Esther was winning favor in the eyes of all who saw her. - And when Esther was taken to King Ahasuerus, into his royal palace, in the tenth month, which is the month of Tebeth, in the seventh year of his reign, - 17 the king loved Esther more than all the women, and she won grace and favor in his sight more than all the virgins, so that he set the royal crown on her head and made her queen instead of Vashti.

-- 18 Then the king gave a great banquet, Esther's banquet, for all his princes and his servants; he also made a holiday for the provinces and gave gifts according to the king's bounty. - 19 When the virgins were gathered together the second time, then Mordecai was sitting at the king's gate. - 20 Esther had not yet made known her kindred or her people, even as Mordecai had commanded her; for Esther did what Mordecai told her as she had done when under his care. - In those days, while Mordecai was sitting at the king's gate, Bigthan and Teresh, two of the king's officials from those who guarded the door, became angry and sought to lay hands on King Ahasuerus. - But the plot became known to Mordecai and he told Queen Esther, and Esther informed the king in Mordecai's name. - Now when the plot was investigated and found to be so, they were both hanged on a gallows; and it was written in the Book of the Chronicles in the king's presence.
+- 18 Then the king gave a great feast for all his officials and servants; it was Esther's feast.
+He also granted a remission of taxes to the provinces and gave gifts with royal generosity. - 19 Now when the virgins were gathered together the second time, Mordecai was sitting at the king's gate. - 20 Esther had not made known her kindred or her people, as Mordecai had commanded her, for Esther obeyed Mordecai just as when she was brought up by him. - In those days, as Mordecai was sitting at the king's gate, Bigthan and Teresh, two of the king's eunuchs, who guarded the threshold, became angry and sought to lay hands on King Ahasuerus. - And this came to the knowledge of Mordecai, and he told it to Queen Esther, and Esther told the king in the name of Mordecai. - When the affair was investigated and found to be so, the men were both hanged on the gallows.
+And it was recorded in the book of the chronicles in the presence of the king.